-Recently, Paleontology has drawn the scientific community's attention to the importance of NBT distribution in biodiversity studies (e.g., see the Ubirajara case).
+Recently, Paleontology has drawn the scientific community's attention to the importance of NBT distribution in biodiversity studies (e.g., see the Ubirajara case(6)).
 Given the rarity of paleontological records that can identify a species, this unique sample often serves as the NBT for a given species.
-In this context, recent studies have shown that a biased concentration of fossil samplings deposited in NHBC in the Global North has profound effects on shaping the knowledge of the field, distorting our view of deep-time biodiversity.
-Beyond the consequences of knowledge concentration for our understanding of nature, other aspects, such as educational initiatives and scientific development in some nations, are also jeopardized because much of the research effort and public interest in NHBC depends on the presence of these materials.
-Although biases in NBT distribution in Paleontology are receiving more attention from the scientific community and public, the same problem extends to extant organisms, producing significant consequences for the development of biodiversity science (especially in the context of accelerated biodiversity loss), and with more negative effects in countries from the Global South.
+In this context, recent studies have shown that a biased concentration of fossil samplings deposited in NHBC in the Global North has profound effects on shaping the knowledge of the field, distorting our view of deep-time biodiversity(7).
+The same problem extends to extant organisms, producing significant consequences for the development of biodiversity science and with more negative effects in countries from the Global South.

-Conservative estimates indicate that only 13-18% of species are known and described, and the probability of discovering new species and taxonomic uncertainties of already described species are concentrated mainly in tropical regions.
-However, taxonomists frequently report that the tropics are the region from which numerous NBT were collected and sent abroad, mainly to NHBC in Europe and North America, hampering the effort to catalog and describe the yet-tobe-discovered diversity.
+35 Conservative estimates indicate that only 13-18% of species are known and described, and the probability of discovering new species and taxonomic uncertainties of already described species are concentrated mainly in tropical regions(8, 9).
+However, taxonomists frequently report that the tropics are the region from which numerous NBT were collected and sent abroad, mainly to NHBC in Europe and North America, hampering the effort to catalog and describe the yet-to-be-discovered diversity(10, 11).
 In this study, we argue that a fairer distribution of NBT is necessary if we aim to effectively fill the gaps in biological knowledge by cataloging, organizing, and describing biodiversity in the coming years.
-Achieving a fairer distribution of biodiversity knowledge requires answering some fundamental questions about the current situation of NBT distribution: Where are the NBT distributed worldwide?
-How have countries accumulated biological knowledge over the years?
-Is the distribution of NBT equitable among the countries worldwide?
-How does NBT distribution affect countries that accumulate knowledge and those with underrepresentation of NBT?
+Achieving a fairer distribution.

-We addressed these questions by providing a comprehensive overview of the geographical and temporal (historical) distribution of freshwater and brackish fish NBT.
+We addressed this challenge by providing a comprehensive overview of the geographical and temporal (historical) distribution of freshwater and brackish fish NBT.
 First, we mapped, in space and time, all freshwater/brackish fish fauna NBT.
 Second, we classified the world regions based on the origin of the NBT they housed.
 Third, we evaluated the effectiveness of countries' NHBCs in representing their native freshwater fish fauna.
 Finally, we examined the main factors driving the distribution of NBT among countries.
 These assessments allowed us to delve into the multiple implications of the current distribution of fundamental biological knowledge at the species level worldwide and how it has accumulated over historical times.
-We conducted a detailed discussion ranging from ethical issues to ecological knowledge building and ways to reduce the inequalities caused by the biases in NBT distribution.
 We selected fishes as the study model because they constitute the most species-rich group of vertebrates.
-Furthermore, freshwater/brackish fishes face challenges stemming from uncertainties in their evolutionary relationships among species and constant taxonomic changes, making the assessment of NBT imperative for a better understanding of the biodiversity within the group, especially in tropical regions.
+Furthermore, freshwater/brackish fishes face challenges stemming from uncertainties in their evolutionary relationships among species and constant taxonomic changes, making the assessment of NBT imperative for a better understanding of the biodiversity within the group(12).